 Tapeworm infection isn't usually serious.
 Most people have no complications.
 But in a few rare cases, large tapeworms can block up a person's intestines, appendix, bile duct, or pancreatic duct.
 This can lead to things like appendicitis or inflamed gallbladder.
 They're no fun, but they can be treated.

 Cysticercosis is a much more serious condition.
+If the doctor thinks you may have this condition, he or she might order a CT scan (also called CAT scan) or magnetic resonance imaging (MRI) of the brain to look for cysts.
 In some cases, anti-parasite drugs can help shrink cysts and keep them from causing problems.
-Doctors may also prescribe anti-inflammatory drugs for cysticercosis infections.
-If a person has seizures, doctors may give that person anti-epilepsy medications.
+Doctors may also prescribe anti-inflammatory drugs (like steroids) for cysticercosis infections.
+If someone has seizures, doctors may give that person anti-epilepsy medications.